 Sabbatical: In August 2014 I then returned to London for just over a year, before beginning a 6-month sabbatical from work in November 2015 to travel around Europe and Sri Lanka, study in Germany and Russia, and volunteer in Nepal.

-Master’s Degree: In September 2016 I then left London again and moved to the Netherlands to begin a double Master’s degree in European Society, Politics and Culture, under the EU’s Erasmus Mundus scheme that allows me to move to a different country every semester for 2 years.
-So I spent my 1st semester in the beautiful Dutch city of Groningen, before moving to Uppsala in Sweden for my 2nd semester!
+Master’s Degree: In September 2016 I left London again and moved to the Netherlands to begin a double Master’s degree in European Society, Politics and Culture, under the EU’s Erasmus Mundus scheme.
+I spent my 1st semester in the beautiful Dutch city of Groningen, before moving to Uppsala in Sweden for my 2nd semester.
 You can read about my academic work and research over at The Well-Travelled Journal, a hub for my academic articles that look behind the scenes of the world we love to travel, and critically analyse the societies, politics and cultures that make up our world.

-Good Deeds through Travel: The ability to travel is a beautiful gift, but it has also opened my eyes the harsh realities of this world, to the many wrongs and injustices suffered by millions, which I can’t simply ignore and walk away.
-So I’ve become an Ambassador for two great organisations: the global children’s charity Plan UK and the global summit One Young World, I represented my country as the Head of the UK delegation to the G7 Youth Summit 2020, and I’m a trustee for charity Raleigh International.
+Good Deeds through Travel: The ability to travel is a beautiful gift, but it has also opened my eyes to the harsh realities of this world, to the many wrongs and injustices suffered by millions, which I can’t simply ignore and walk away.
+So I became an Ambassador for two great organisations: the global children’s charity Plan UK and the global summit One Young World, I represented my country as the Head of the UK delegation to the G7 Youth Summit 2020, and I’m a trustee for charity Raleigh International.

-I blog about: A whole host of destinations.
-Experiences / courses / festivals / jobs abroad.
+I blog about: A whole host of destinations and itineraries.
 The essentials for moving abroad.
 Postcards discovered on my travels.
 Languages.
 Art and interior design.
 Personal development and international careers.
 Volunteering and wellbeing.

 There are two main items I absolutely have to pick up on my travels, the first item being a work of art (a painting, a drawing, even the odd sculpture), and the second being a postcard.
 Covering the walls of all the various rooms I’ve lived in, in all of the various countries, a growing number of postcards have followed me around, always reminding me of past adventures.
 Hence the name of this blog.

 I hope you enjoy this blog and feel free to get in touch, either by commenting on posts or by emailing email@example.com.
-You can also follow my blog via email in the sign-up box below, like my Facebook Page, follow me on Twitter and Bloglovin’, and visit my Youtube channel and my Instagram page.
+You can also follow my blog via email in the sign-up box below, follow me on Instagram, Twitter and Bloglovin’, like my Facebook Page, and visit my Youtube channel.
 If you’re interesting in working with me then please see my PR/Contact page for more information and examples of past projects!